dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 DOTS is at risk from three primary attack vectors:  agent impersonation, traffic injection and signal blocking.
-These vectors may be exploited individually or in concert by an attacker to confuse, disable, take information from, or otherwise inhibit the DOTS system.
+These vectors may be exploited individually or in concert by an attacker to confuse, disable, take information from, or otherwise inhibit DOTS agents.

 Any attacker with the ability to impersonate a legitimate client or server or, indeed, inject false messages into the stream may potentially trigger/withdraw